AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add websites.md

 ## Configure WAF to automatically add website configurations

 The **Add Domain Name** page appears only when an eligible domain name exists.
-If the page appears, you can select the website that you want to add to WAF.
+If the page appears, you can select the domain name that you want to add to WAF.
 The website is automatically added to WAF.

 Eligible domain names contain only valid domain names that are configured in Alibaba Cloud DNS.